danbev/learning-ai/notes/ggml.md

 > **Note on Updates**
 > While I try to stay up to date with the development in GGML, it is challenging due to the rapid development.
 I will try to keep this document up to date but some things will become out of date until I have time to revisit them.

-The code examples can be found [ggml](../fundamentals/ggml/README.md) and are updated more frequently (at least as often as I update the ggml submodule).
+The code examples can be found in [ggml](../fundamentals/ggml/README.md) and are updated more frequently (at least as often as I update the ggml submodule).

 ## Table of Contents